balamou/JavaMake/README.md

 # Description:
   This bash script allows you to both compile and run using only one command.
-  The errors are displayed in a different color.
+  The errors are displayed in a different colour.

 ## How to use Compile: